mscrdsophia/No-Pain-No-Grain/README.md

 Controls:
 Use the mouse to move your character or cursor.

-Scoring:
-Your score increases the longer you stay alive.
-The key to a high score is avoiding junk food and collecting as much healthy food as possible.

 Tips:
 Keep an eye on your life meter!
 It depletes quickly if you collect too much junk food.
 Prioritize healthy food to extend your gameplay and maximize your score.

 Game Over:
 The game ends when your life meter reaches zero.
-Try again to beat your best score!

 <br>